mjacobus/php-objects/docs/Hash.md

     return $element['age'];
 })->toArray();

-/**
+// Will return:
 array(
     20 => array($foo, $bar),
     21 => array($baz)
 );
-*/

-// The same result can be achieved with can be done with the index
+// The same result can be achieved with can be done by using the index

 $groups = $hash->groupBy('age');